madsadi/Swiping-Gallery/README.md

 # What is this?

-a responsive gallery that its images can be swiped left and right.
+a responsive gallery that its images can be swiped left and right.In mobile view touch action is enabled and in fullscreen mode click outside detector to close the modal is enabled as well.
+#typescript #ReactJs #NextJs

 # Installation